ygorsmc/ygorsmc/README.md

-# Hi, I'm [Your Name]! 👋
+# Hi, I'm Ygor! 👋

-## Civil Engineer transitioning into the world of Data Science & AI
+## Civil Engineer diving into the world of Data Science & AI

 <br>

 I'm a professional passionate about solving complex problems—a skill I developed and honed throughout my career as a Civil Engineer.
-I recently found my new professional calling in the world of data, and today, I am 100% dedicated to this transition, seeking an opportunity to turn data into insights and intelligent solutions.
+I recently found my new professional calling in the world of data, and today, I am very dedicated to this field, seeking an opportunity to turn data into insights and intelligent solutions.

 * 🔭 I’m currently focused on deepening my knowledge in Machine Learning and Python.
 * 🌱 Seeking my first opportunity to work in Data Science or AI.